A Guide To Marketing Funnels

 You should also confirm that the lead magnet or tripwire is on its way on the thank you page.
 By not including the download or product on the thank you page and only confirming that it is on its way is a great way to train your audience that they have to be on the lookout for email communication from you.

 In addition to the lead magnet and tripwire, you also have to have a core offer.
 This is what you ultimately want your potential customers to purchase at the end of the buyer’s journey.
-You may have multiple core offers based on different target audiences, but whatever the product or service is, it is the primary thing you want to sell in your marketing funnel.
+You may have multiple core offers based on different target audiences, but whatever the product or service is, it is the primary thing you want to sell in your digital marketing funnel.

 Ideally, by the time you are promoting this core offer to your audience, you will have sold them on your brand.
 The goal is for them to be familiar with your content and that value that your brand brings which will then convince them to purchase the offer.